How to Make Your Own Pair of DIY Mickey Ears

 I hope that this tutorial was helpful.
 I debated doing a video of me making a pair of Mickey Ears, but personally I like working through DIY's that explain how to create something through a series of pictures, rather than having to pause a video constantly.

-Check out my tutorial on how to cover a headband to match your Mickey Ears and stay posted for my upcoming tutorial on how to make a basic fabric bow to decorate your Mickey Ears.
+Check out my tutorials on how to cover a headband to match your Mickey Ears and how to make a basic fabric bow to decorate your Mickey Ears.

 Let me know in the comments below or contact me directly if you guys have any further questions.
 And feel free to post or send photos of the ears that you've created!
 I love seeing all of your fantastic creations!